Tackle premix fuel diversion immediately – Bawumia to Hawa Koomson

 The event was attended by officials of the Ghana Revenue Authority, Oil Marketing Companies, and the Ministry of Fisheries.

-Dr Bawumia also assured stakeholders in the petroleum sector that the government of President Nana Addo Dankwa Akufo-Addo will create the enabling environment for their businesses to thrive.
+Dr Bawumia also assured stakeholders in the petroleum sector that the government of President Nana Addo Dankwa Akufo-Addo will create an enabling environment for their businesses to thrive.

 The “GRA and NPA will have to get together and harmonize the credit they offer to the OMCs,” he said.